 - 1. Complete and return the admission application. - 2.
 Submit an official high school transcript or high school equivalency.
 Official transcripts are required.
 A transcript is an "official transcript" when it is received by the college through the mail or secure electronic document provider directly from the high school, college, or other institution.
-It is the applicant's responsibility to request that transcripts be sent.

-- 3. Students who desire to have the Registrar's Office evaluate any previous coursework for transfer credit evaluation must request transcripts from previously attended institutions of higher education.
+It is the applicant's responsibility to request that transcripts be sent. - 3.
+Students who desire to have the Registrar's Office evaluate any previous coursework for transfer credit evaluation must request transcripts from previously attended institutions of higher education.
 If transcripts are not requested by the student and received by the college, the student is therefore forfeiting any potential credit and must take all of the prescribed courses in their chosen program of study here at the college. - 4.
-Students must satisfy the placement testing requirement by meeting the state-required waiver, submitting official placement test scores, or taking the placement test.
+Students must satisfy the placement testing requirement by meeting the state-required waiver or qualifying GPA submitting by submitting official high school transcript and/or official placement test scores, or taking the placement test.